 Enter amounts shown as federal income tax withheld on your Forms W-2, 1099, 1042-S, etc. Be sure to enter the amount withheld on the same line on which the related income is reported.
 Include the amount of any Additional Medicare Tax withheld by your employer.
 For more information, visit IRS.gov/Businesses/Small-Businesses-Self-Employed/Questions-And-Answers-For-The-Additional-Medicare-Tax.

 Line 1, column (d).

-Resident aliens should include income that would be included on Form 1040, such as wages, salaries, interest, dividends, rents, and certain alimony received (see Caution, later).
+Resident aliens should include income that would be included on Form 1040 or 1040-SR, such as wages, salaries, interest, dividends, rents, and certain alimony received (see Caution, later).